mcvayaaron6-commits/McVay-Enterprises-Website/DEPLOYMENT-CHECKLIST.md

    - Verify `mcvay-logo.png` is the current brand mark.
    - Generate OG image if sharing on social platforms.

+5. **Live Session Details**
+   - Confirm the Zoom URL, meeting ID, and passcode in the live session section match Aaron’s current personal room.
+   - Send yourself the calendar invite to confirm the `mailto:` link prefills correctly.

 ## 🌐 Deployment Steps

 ### Option A – Netlify (Recommended)